Chart Color Schemes

 Browns Plains has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 projects expected to impact the area.
-Notable ones are The Avenues at Browns Plains, Grand Plaza Browns Plains - Amenities Refurbishment (completed Jun-2018), Grand Plaza Shopping Centre Refurbishment (scheduled Aug-2020), and Browns Plains Central (commenced Apr-2019).
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely impacting the area.
+Notable ones include The Avenues at Browns Plains, Grand Plaza Browns Plains - Amenities Refurbishment, Grand Plaza Shopping Centre Refurbishment, and Browns Plains Central.
 Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.